shidian117/YoLov3_edge_cloud/README.md

 - After having the pre-trained model, you can train your pruned model with fine-tuning operations using train_prune.py.
 You can change the pruning ratio and choose the pruning layers.
 We have finished training one pruned model, which is stored in pruned_model/model_final1.

 ## Evaluation
-You can use eval.py to evaluate the completed model and use eval_prune.py to evaluate the pruned model.
+You can use eval.py to evaluate the completed model and use eval_prune.py to evaluate the pruned model with the "training" type.
+You can use eval_infer.py to evaluate the completed model and use eval_infer_split.py to evaluate the splited model with the "inference" type.

 ## Model Export